hiroki-it/tech-notebook/docs/infrastructure_as_code/infrastructure_as_code_terraform_tf_block.md

 }

 # ---------------------------------------------
-# Resrouce AWS NAT Gateway
+# Resource AWS NAT Gateway
 # ---------------------------------------------
 resource "aws_nat_gateway" "this" {
   for_each = var.vpc_availability_zones